GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-02-05 17:56:20 IST
+This content is dynamically generated in Indian Time (IST): 2026-02-05 19:14:14 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 26.88 °C
-Condition: scattered clouds
+Condition: haze